-ABR: This method finds out whether or not your baby’s hearing nerves, which carry sound from each of her ears to her brain, work well.
+ABR: This method finds out whether or not your baby’s hearing nerves, which carry sound from each of their ears to their brain, work well.

-What happens: During the test, doctors place soft earphones in your baby’s ears and attach three small electrodes to her head.
+What happens: During the test, doctors place soft earphones in your baby’s ears and attach three small electrodes to their head.
 The doctor plays different sounds through the earphones, then measures how well each ear’s hearing nerve responds, with the help of the electrodes.
 It only takes a few minutes, and the screening won’t cause your baby any pain.
-She won’t know that her ears are being checked.
-In fact, she can sleep right through the test.
+They won’t know that their ears are being checked.
+In fact, they can sleep right through the test.

 OAE: Doctors use this method to see whether your baby’s ears have the correct response when they’re exposed to sounds.
 In a normal ear, sounds create an echo, which doctors can measure.